Uses

 If you’re looking for something that’s not listed on this page, feel free to contact me and ask.

-- I use Arch Linux (btw).
+- For my operating system, I use Arch Linux (btw).
 It’s the only Linux distribution that gets out of my way and just lets me do my work.
 It’s very minimal and easy-to-use after you get over the initial learning curve, but it’s definitely worth the investment.

-- Hyprland is my window manager, or basically “how I make my desktop look like this”.
+- Hyprland is my window manager, or basically “how I make my desktop look cool”.
 For my workflow, a tiling window manager is essential once you get over the learning curve.
 Hyprland uses Wayland and also has some nice animations.
 Previously, I’ve used bspwm in some older videos.

 - Waybar is the status bar at the top.